StackStorm/serverless-plugin-stackstorm/README.md

 ## Exchange

 The available packs can be discovered in StackStorm Exchange (https://exchange.stackstorm.com/).
-At the moment, the collection consist of 4000+ actions spread across 130 packs.
+At the moment, the collection consist of 6500+ actions spread across 130 packs.
+We've yet to try them all, though, but the one we did are marked with [`serverless`](https://exchange.stackstorm.org/#serverless) tag.

 ## Contributing to Exchange